-- immediate vesting of all RSUs, with performancebased RSUs vesting at the target level; - the accelerated vesting of all outstanding stock option awards.
-Each NEO would have 2 years from termination to exercise the awards; - continuation of health care coverage at employee rates: for Mr. Reed and his spouse, until the earlier of their election to terminate such coverage (or non-payment of premiums), their death or until we stop providing health care coverage to our employees; for Mr. Fioravanti and Mr. Westbrook, for 3 years from termination; and for Mr. Chaffin and Mr. Lynn, for 2 years from the Change of Control; and - in the case of Mr. Fioravanti and Mr. Westbrook, executive physical examination fees for 3 years.
+- immediate vesting of all RSUs, with performance-based RSUs vesting at the target level; - the accelerated vesting of all outstanding stock option awards.
+Each - NEO would have 2 years from termination to exercise the awards; continuation of health care coverage at employee rates: for Mr. Reed and his payment with the section of the instance of the - and his spouse, until the earlier of their election to terminate such coverage (or non-payment of premiums), their death or until we stop providing health care coverage to our employees; for Mr. Fioravanti and Mr. Westbrook, for 3 years from termination; and for Mr. Chaffin and Mr. Lynn, for 2 years from the Change of Control; and - in the case of Mr. Fioravanti and Mr. Westbrook, executive physical examination fees for 3 years.